calvinhsia/SheetMusicViewer/AvaloniaTests/README.md

-# AvaloniaSimpleApp - Test Project
+# AvaloniaTests - Test Project

 This is a hybrid project that serves as both a standalone Avalonia application AND a test project that appears in Visual Studio Test Explorer.